Cheers 2 U: Background

 The album was originally going to be named eponymously, and release was planned for October 1997.
 Later, Static named the album Cheers 2 U after one of their songs.
-It was primarily produced by Smokey and Timbaland.
 All three members share lead vocals on most songs, with Static dueting with Aaliyah on "One Man Woman", Black leading "Everybody Wanna Luv Somebody", and Black and Smokey handling leads on the title track.